JSchmie/ScrAIbe/README.md

 - **Python version**: Python 3.8
 - **PyTorch version**: Python 1.11.0
 - **CUDA version**: Cuda-toolkit 11.3.1
+- **OS**: Linux

-In order to run `scraibe` properly, it is recommended to reinstall `pytoch` using:
+In order to run `scraibe` properly, it is recommended to install `pytoch` using:

     pip install torch==1.11.0+cu113 torchvision==0.12.0+cu113 torchaudio==0.11.0+cu113 --extra-index-url https://download.pytorch.org/whl/cu113

 This ensures that the right torchaudio version is installed.

+We recommend using the CPU Version of Pytorch for a smooth ScrAIbe installation across both Windows and MacOS platforms.
+Should you face any issues, please contact us.

+    pip install torch==1.11.0+cpu torchvision==0.12.0+cpu torchaudio==0.11.0 --extra-index-url https://download.pytorch.org/whl/cpu

 Important: For the `Pyannote` model, you need to be granted access to Hugging Face.
 Check the [Pyannote model page](https://huggingface.co/pyannote/speaker-diarization) to get access to the model.

 Additionally, you need to generate a [Hugging Face token](https://huggingface.co/docs/hub/security-tokens).

 ## Usage